cfss-old/fa18_hw01/README.md

 =======================
 Background Information
 ----------------------
 Although my parents are both Taiwanese, I was born in the Chicago suburbs and have lived in Illinois all my life.
-I did my undergrad at Northwestern Univeristy, which has a bit of a (possibly imaginary) rivalry with UChicago.
+I did my undergrad at Northwestern University, which has a bit of a (possibly imaginary) rivalry with UChicago.
 I was a history and secondary education major and Spanish minor, focusing on ways to improve urban education.
 During this time I also worked as a RA in Dr. Lindsay Chase-Lansdale's lab on the [Two-Generation Research Initiative for Head Start in Tulsa, Oklahoma](https://www.ipr.northwestern.edu/about/news/2017/chase-lansdale-two-generation.html).

 ![](https://github.com/tiffany-wu/myrepo/blob/master/TIffany_Northwestern.png?raw=true)